feddrik360/Food-recipe/README.md

 sure that all the information is on there.

 ###### Seeing if the navbar collapses on smaller screens:
-I checked this through google chrome developer tools.
+I checked this through Google Chrome Developer tools.

-I have also made sure that the website works on different browsers such as Microsoft Edge, Firefox, and Google Chrome.
+I have also made sure that the website works on different browsers such as Microsoft Edge, Firefox,Safari and Google Chrome.

 Furthermore, I have also tried my site on different screen sizes via the developer tools on Google Chrome.

 ### Deployment

-I started of deploying my site on Heroku by commiting everything to my repositary :
+I started of deploying my site on Heroku by commiting everything to my repository :

 1. git init
 2. git add .